Bilingual–bicultural education: Bi-Bi Approaches to Learning

-Socio-emotional impact
+Research on Socio-emotional Impact

 Research has shown links between sociocultural factors and students' educational success.
 Learning in their first language allows students to feel a sense of belonging, leading to their academic success, including development in their two languages.
 The bilingual teaching approach creates meaningful academic experiences for students when cultural factors are recognized.
 The cultural aspect of the bicultural bilingual approach enhances deaf students' experiences success in school.
 The school climate in a bicultural-bilingual setting gives students the opportunity to foster their academic, cognitive and socio-cultural skills in two languages.